 Re version 2014.1 changes, MacKiev’s boss says (in a Facebook post 9th Jan 2017): “We have not actually touched anything to do with syncing itself in our update work.
 Syncing algorithms remain exactly as they were in Ancestry times. … The update is almost entirely about improvements in stability, performance and security.”

 Software MacKiev’s replacement FamilySync facility is a key feature of the FTM 2017 edition, due for release 31/3/17 and finally out in July 2017.
 See our FTM 2017 page for what else is new to this version, and differences in how FTM works with Ancestry.

-Alternative genealogy software RootsMagic has its own take on Ancestry sync – TreeShare – as a new feature in version 7.5, released 28th June 2017 (a free upgrade from version 7).
+Alternative genealogy software RootsMagic has its own take on Ancestry sync – TreeShare (new feature in version 7.5, released June 2017.

 A blog post (28th March) gives some info on their approach, a bit different to FTM’s as, after the initial down/upload, sync is per person rather than whole tree.
 Also see their release blog, or initial announcement.

 RootsMagic has a free ‘Essentials’ version: they say

 If you have an account with Ancestry, RootsMagic Essentials includes the ability to upload your file to Ancestry or download your existing online trees from Ancestry.
 If you are a subscriber to Ancestry, RootsMagic Essentials also allows you to search and view all of the content in your subscription.